jamiewelsh25/Premier-League-Betting-Expected-Value-Model/README.md

 Replace 'Home Team' with the home team and 'Away Team' with the away team for an upcoming EPL fixture.
 You will also need to replace Result with either 'home_win', 'away_win' or 'draw' depending on which bet you are interested in as well as replacing Odds with the decimal odds of that particular bet.
 The script should return the expected value of the bet that you are interested in.

-When entering the team name, enter one of the following strings:
+When entering the home and away team names, use the following strings:
 'Arsenal',
 'Aston Villa',
 'Bournemouth',